About the Editors

 Courtney Escoyne, senior editor at Dance Magazine and Dance Teacher, is co-host of The Dance Edit Podcast.
 She has a BFA in Dance from New York University’s Tisch School of the Arts.
 Her Dance Magazine essay “‘Good Morning America’ Thinks It’s Totally Acceptable to Laugh at a 6-Year-Old For Taking Ballet” won a 2020 Eddie Award, and she’s also written for ESPNW, Pointe, and Time Out New York.
 When not busy with any of the above, she’s most likely curled up with a book or playing Dungeons & Dragons.
 Reach her at email@example.com.

-Lydia Murray, associate editor of Dance Magazine and Pointe, is co-host of The Dance Edit Podcast.
+Lydia Murray, managing editor of Pointe, Dance Spirit, Dance Teacher, and Dance Business Weekly, is co-host of The Dance Edit Podcast.
 After graduating from The Nutmeg Ballet Conservatory, she earned a B.A. in philosophy and an M.A. in integrated marketing communication from Marist College.
 She previously served on fellowship as the internship program coordinator/assistant to the deputy director of Jacob’s Pillow, and interned at American Ballet Theatre.
 Outside of work, she can be found geeking out about vintage fashion, film noir, and burlesque.
-Reach her at email@example.com.
+Reach her at firstname.lastname@example.org.